 Backward compatibility is a process that allows older legacy content to be supported on newer systems.
 On Xbox and PlayStation, this means that you can pop in a disc originally intended and developed for an older generation console and play it on a newer model, like using an Xbox 360 game in an Xbox One — thanks to an emulation process in Xbox's case.

-No, the PlayStation 4 does not offer native backward compatibility.
-The only way to play PS3 games or older on your PlayStation 4 is to purchase a digital version separately, and even then, not all PS3 games are available digitally on PS4.
+Shadow Complex: Remastered was initially not playable on PS5 but has since been patched by the developers.
+This is a big change from the PS4, which didn't offer native backward compatibility.
+The only way to play PS3 games or older on your PS4 was to purchase a digital version separately, and even then, not all PS3 games were available digitally.

-How do we know games will be backward compatible on the PlayStation 5?
+How do we know games will be backward compatible on the PS5?

-According to lead console architect Mark Cerny, the PS5 will be backward compatible with PS4 games because the next-gen console in based in part on the PS4's architecture.
-This means that those games you love right now should still be playable on PS5 whenever it comes out, so don't throw out your old discs just yet.
+According to lead console architect Mark Cerny, the PS5 will be backward compatible with PS4 games because the next-gen console is based in part on the PS4's architecture.
+This means that those games you love right now should still be playable on PS5, so don't throw out your old discs just yet.

-Shortly before E3 2019, PlayStation CEO Jim Ryan confirmed to CNET that PS5 would be backward compatible with PS4 games.
-The company also plans to offer cross-generational play, meaning that in theory you can start a game on PS4, continue playing that same save and progress on PS5, and even go back to PS4.
+Shortly before E3 2019, Jim Ryan also confirmed to CNET that PS5 would be backward compatible with PS4 games.
+The company also plans to offer cross-generational play, meaning that in theory, you can start a game on PS4, continue playing that same save and progress on PS5, and even go back to PS4.
 Your save states would be preserved in Sony's servers.

 Ask yourself if you want to keep playing your old favorite games.
 Now, ask yourself if you like saving money.
-If the answer to both of those questions was "yes," then you should understand why backward compatibility is important.
-You'll be able to play your game collection on a better console without needing to shell out for a remastered edition (though you can if you want to) or buy it again digitally if it is offered that way, and you'll be able to get rid of your old PS4 if it's just sitting there taking up space.
+If the answer to both of those questions was "yes," you should understand why backward compatibility is important.
+You'll be able to play your game collection on a better console without needing to shell out for a remastered edition (though you can if you want to) or buy it again digitally if it is offered that way.
+You'll be able to get rid of your old PS4 if it's just sitting there taking up space.

 Backward compatibility also benefits game conservation efforts.